parkermac/LO/README.md

 - LO/README.md (this file) Initial python installation, cloning of the LO code, and creation of your LO_user repo.
 - LO/notes/analytical_runs.md Step-by-step instructions for making and running your own analytical (idealized) ROMS run.
 This covers grid generation on your laptop using LO/pgrid. and the creation of forcing files on one of our servers using various bits in LO/forcing.
 Then it covers installing ROMS on hyak, testing that it works, and compiling it and running it for your analytical grid.
-- LO/notes/klone_and_mox.md Notes about how to set up your environment on any of the hyak supercomputers (e.g. klone and mox).
 - LO_roms_user/README.md Notes about setting up your environment on hyak, installing ROMS, and running the upwelling test case.
-It also gives a listing of LiveOcean compiler configurations.
+It also gives a listing of LO compiler configurations.

 ---